zaphar/ucg/docsite/site/content/reference/expressions.md

 Format Expressions
 ----------

 UCG has a format expression that has a limited form of string templating.
 A format expression starts with a string followed by the `%` operator and a list of arguments in parentheses separated by commas.
 Trailing commas are allowed.
-The format string should have `@` in each location where a value should be placed.
+The format string should have `@` characters in each location where a value should be placed.
 Any primitive value can be used as an argument.

 ```
 "https://@:@/" % (host, port)